oraios/sensAI/README-dev.md

      `bumpversion build --commit`
    * Continue with step 3.

+5. Merge master into develop and update the version to a new beta-version:

+        git checkout develop
+        git merge master
+        bumpversion patch --commit

 # Source-Level Directory Sync

 #### Details on the Synchonisation of a Source Directory within Your Project with the sensAI Repository